tradingview/lightweight-charts/website/docs/mobile/android.md

 You can find the source code of the Lightweight Charts Android wrapper in [this repository](https://github.com/tradingview/lightweight-charts-android).
 :::

-You can use LightWeight Charts inside an Android application.
-To use LightWeight Charts in that context, you can use our Android wrapper, which will allow you to interact with lightweight charts library, which will be rendered in a web view.
+You can use Lightweight Charts inside an Android application.
+To use Lightweight Charts in that context, you can use our Android wrapper, which will allow you to interact with lightweight charts library, which will be rendered in a web view.

 ## Installation